SAC Capital's Martoma found guilty of insider trading

 “GRAIN OF SAND”

-Martoma, who worked in SAC’s CR Intrinsic Investors division, was accused of seeking out confidential information from doctors involved in a clinical trial of an Alzheimer’s drug being developed by Elan Corp Plc ELNCF.PK and Wyeth, now owned by Pfizer Inc (PFE.N).
+Martoma, who worked in SAC’s CR Intrinsic Investors division, was accused of seeking out confidential information from doctors involved in a clinical trial of an Alzheimer’s drug being developed by Elan Corp Plc and Wyeth, now owned by Pfizer Inc.

 Based on a tip Martoma received a doctor about negative trial results for the drug, SAC Capital in July 2008 began selling its $700 million position in Elan and Wyeth before the data was made public later that month, prosecutors said.